Knowledge base

 Server Namemail.infomaniak.com

-AuthenticationMandatory (username = full email address)
+AuthenticationRequired (username = full email address)

-Technical Note: Port 587 with STARTTLS is the IETF standard practice for secure email submission.
+Technical note: Port 587 with STARTTLS is the IETF standard practice for secure email submission.
 Port 465 is a secure alternative using implicit encryption.

 If you specify other indications or disable encryption, email errors may occur.